Transition - New Parents

 THE INDUCTION PROCESS

 Although there are opportunities throughout primary school to experience Ysgol Friars (for instance through our highly successful annual Year 5 Skills Days), the formal induction process starts a year in advance when your son or daughter starts Year 6 in September.
-Our Year 7 Team Leader, Mrs Parry, will visit staff and students in their primary schools, listening to their teachers and support staff about individual student needs.
+Our Year 7 Co-ordinator, Mrs Whelan along with our Transition Co-ordinator, Mrs Parry, will visit staff and students in their primary schools, listening to their teachers and support staff about individual student needs.
 We pride ourselves on the relationship we have with our Learning Community and work closely with local schools to support our Year 6 pupils.

-During the autumn term, Mrs Parry will visit each feeder Primary School to introduce herself and talk to Year 6 pupils about Ysgol Friars.
-The aim of the visit is to reduce any worries Year 6 pupils may have by talking about what to expect – she is sometimes accompanied by Year 7 pupils.
+During the autumn term, Mrs Whelan and Mrs Parry will visit each feeder Primary School to introduce themselves and talk to Year 6 pupils about Ysgol Friars.
+The aim of the visit is to reduce any worries Year 6 pupils may have by talking about what to expect – they are sometimes accompanied by Year 7 pupils.
 The Year 6 students have the opportunity to ask questions and find out about their exciting new school.
 All non-catchment pupils will have the chance to visit in the summer for a similar talk once places have been confirmed.
 Should you wish to visit earlier please do not hesitate to contact us.

 At the end of November we invite all interested pupils and parents to attend our annual Open Evening.
 Following a presentation from our Headteacher, Mr Foden, families have the opportunity to tour the school and visit each department.
 Ysgol Friars prides itself on the displays and interactive experiences on offer during the evening – it shouldn’t be missed!
 If you are unable to attend the Open Evening, some visits can be arranged at alternative times.
 To arrange a visit please call the school on 01248 364905 to book an appointment.

 In the Summer Term, Year 6 students where their class teacher has recommended they may benefit from some extra sessions in school, are able to visit the school.
 This gives them an opportunity to make friends, familiarise themselves with staff and gain more confidence in and around the school building.
-If you feel your child would benefit from this additional support please do not hesitate to contact either Mrs Parry.
+If you feel your child would benefit from this additional support please do not hesitate to contact either Mrs Parry or Mrs Whelan.

 ‘WELCOME TO FRIARS’ EVENING